freeorion/freeorion/BUILD.md

 After the build finished successfully the binaries can be found within the `freeorion-project/FreeOrion` directory.

+There are also Visual Studio 2019 project files provided.

 ### Windows (CMake; work in progress)